Oleksandr Usyk: Personal life

 In 2020, Usyk became a postgraduate student in the Psychology Department of Kharkiv National University of Internal Affairs, receiving his master's degree.
 In March 2025, he successfully defended his dissertation in law and was awarded the degree of Doctor of Philosophy in Law.

+In a May 2025 appearance with Daniel Dubois at Piers Morgan's Uncensored, Usyk humorously recalled the time when, as a child working in a farm, a horse knocked him out with a kick in his head.
+The anecdote unfolded after Morgan asked the boxer if Dubois' punch was the hardest he ever experienced.

 In 2023, Usyk signed a one-year professional contract with Ukrainian Premier League team FC Polissya Zhytomyr.
 He was given the number 17.
 He previously made a substitute appearance for the club in February 2022.
 Usyk said he intends to play football after he retires from boxing.

-Usyk was scheduled to participate in a charity football match in Portugal on 15 September 2025.
+Usyk participated in a charity football match in Portugal on 15 September 2025.
 The "Legends Charity Game" was held at Estádio José Alvalade in Lisbon and featured a roster of former Premier League stars, including Edwin van der Sar, Petr Čech, John Terry, and Michael Owen, as well as international icons such as Carles Puyol, Alessandro Del Piero, Henrik Larsson, Cafu, Roberto Carlos, and Kaká.
 Rasmus Sojmark, founder and CEO of Sport Global, highlighted the importance of Usyk's participation, noting that his request to play was readily accepted.
 Usyk's involvement was intended to promote the Usyk Foundation, which provides support to communities in Ukraine and the Ukrainian army.
-Reports indicated that Usyk planned to play for at least the first 10 minutes of the match.
+Usyk played as a substitute for 17 minutes of the match.
 The match concluded with a score of 4–1 in favor of Portugal Legends.

+In 2026 Usyk relaunched his Usyk17 Promotions, a Ukrainian boxing promotion company he founded in 2020, whose operations were interrupted by the war in Ukraine.
+The promotion is intended to boost the development of the next generation of Ukrainian boxers.